Iceland Winter Photo Workshop

 - Cover for your camera/lens to protect against high winds and precipitation.

 - Camera backpack you can use while hiking.

 - Laptop if you wish to backup your photos or follow along during the post-processing instruction.

 Personal Gear List

-- Sturdy waterproof hiking footwear and wool hiking socks.
-Gaitors are useful to keep snow out of your boots.
+- Sturdy waterproof winter boots and wool hiking socks.
+Gaitors can be useful to keep snow out of your boots.

 - Base layers for both upper and lower body.